cloudera/CML_AMP_Intelligent-QA-Chatbot-with-NiFi-Pinecone-and-Llama2/README.md

 **Select Number of Tokens (Length of Response)** - Here several options have been provided.
 The number of tokens the user uses directly correlate with the length of the response the model returns.

-**Topic Weight** - The concept of a topic weight allows the user to further curate a model's response by ensuring it closely aligns to the known context.

 **Question** - Just as it sounds; this is where the user can provide a question to the model

 ### Outputs